isc-projects/kea/doc/sphinx/arm/security.rst

 Kea 1.9.0 added support for basic HTTP authentication `RFC 7617 <https://tools.ietf.org/html/rfc7617>`_ to control access for incoming REST commands over HTTP.
 The credentials (username, password) are stored in a local Kea configuration file on disk.
 The username is logged with the API command so it is possible to determine which authenticated user performed each command.
+The access control details are logged using a dedicated ``auth`` logger.
 Basic HTTP authentication is weak on its own as there are known dictionary attacks, but those attacks require man-in-the-middle to get access to the HTTP traffic.
 That can be eliminated by using basic HTTP authentication exclusively over TLS.
 In fact, if possible, using client certificates for TLS is better than